Harriethw/dreamnet/documentation/2_DIY_network.md

 The Raspberry Pi is going to be our server.
 You could install almost anything you like on this - a chat server, video library, book library etc. For this experiment we’re going to serve up a simple website.

 We’ll use Hugo to do this.
-This is mostly cribbed from the Hydroponic trash blog https://blog.hydroponictrash.solar/offgridinternet/ with a few changes at the end.
+This process is mostly cribbed from the Hydroponic trash blog https://blog.hydroponictrash.solar/offgridinternet/ with a few changes at the end.

-**Note: I did all this on my regular laptop and IDE, and created a github repo that I then cloned on my server, or you can do directly on the server’s command line as below.**
+**Note: I did the hugo project setup on my regular laptop and IDE, and created a github repo that I then cloned on my server, or you can do directly on the server’s command line as below.**

 ```bash
 sudo apt-get install hugo